Superman - The Legal Case

 - 1947 - Siegel/Shuster originally went after DC Comics for $5 million and the copyright on Superman in April 1947, apparently because royalty checks from DC Comics had been declining and Siegel/Shuster suspected accounting fraud.
 (They tried to enlist Bob Kane of Batman fame to join them, Kane instead renegotiated his deal with DC Comics after he threatened to prove that his original Batman contract was invalid because he was of minor age when he signed it in 1939.
 Kane did not join with Siegel/Shuster).
 The New York court upheld the original DC Comics contract and Siegel/Shuster lost their bid to recapture Superman.
 However, they did secure the copyright on Superboy, which DC then purchased for $94,000.

 - 1963 - With the first 28 year copyright on Superman coming up for renewal, Siegel decided to challenge DC Comics for it, eventually filing in 1965, and promptly losing the Superman writing jobs he had been living on (Siegel then began penning stories for Archie Comics brief superhero line, among others, the money helping keep his legal effort going).
 The Siegel and Shuster filing claimed that the 1909 copyright law which helped DC Comics beat them back in 1947 required copyright renewal to occur and it was at the point of renewal Siegel/Shuster wanted to recover ownership.
 The case crawls slowly through the court system, and by the late 1960s both Shuster and Siegel have slid into near-poverty level living standards.
-(For a fuller picture of the lives of Shuster and Siegel, along with the details of the long-running legal fight, see Gerard Jones' book MEN OF TOMORROW.)
+(For a fuller picture of the lives of Shuster and Siegel, along with the details of the long-running legal fight, see Gerard Jones' book MEN OF TOMORROW - Amazon.)

 - 1974 - Their claim is denied, and Siegel files an appeal.
 A Federal Court eventually denies the appeal (December 1974).
 Siegel/Shuster's last chance would be to have it get to the U.S. Supreme Court.
-Warners wants Siegel and Shuster to quit their case because the preliminary work on a Superman film is underway and Siegel had sent out a press release to hundreds of media outlets complaining about the raw deal over Superman he and the now nearly blind Shuster were living with.
+Warner wants Siegel and Shuster to quit their case because the preliminary work on a Superman film is underway and Siegel had sent out a press release to hundreds of media outlets complaining about the raw deal over Superman he and the now nearly blind Shuster were living with.

-- December 24, 1975 - After a lot of bad publicity and pressure (mostly through the original Siegel news release and through the efforts of Jerry Robinson and Neal Adams) Warner makes a settlement with Siegel and Shuster, providing them each $20,000 per year, with cost of living increases, medical benefits, and then giving in on the one thing Warners had previously been most adamantly against: credit on all Superman comics and movies that the character was created by Jerry Siegel and Joe Shuster.
-In the end, Warners and Siegel compromise, the credit for Siegel and Shuster would appear on Movies, Comics, etc., but did not have to appear on toys (Warners complained there were too many physical impossibilities since many toys are simply too small for labeling).
+- December 24, 1975 - After a lot of bad publicity and pressure (mostly through the original Siegel news release and through the efforts of Jerry Robinson and Neal Adams) Warner makes a settlement with Siegel and Shuster, providing them each $20,000 per year, with cost of living increases, medical benefits, and then giving in on the one thing Warner had previously been most adamantly against: credit on all Superman comics and movies that the character was created by Jerry Siegel and Joe Shuster.
+In the end, Warner and Siegel compromise, the credit for Siegel and Shuster would appear on Movies, Comics, etc., but did not have to appear on toys (Warner complained there were too many physical impossibilities since many toys are simply too small for labeling).

 - Joe Shuster dies July 30, 1992